dpayne/cli-visualizer/README.md

 Spectrum with reverse set to `true`.

+### Scaling

+The spectrum visualizer should auto-scale, but for lorenz and ellipse visualizers scaling is based off volume.
+If your music volume is a lot lower than the system volume then you can scale the visualizers with the settings

+    visualizer.scaling.multiplier=1.5

+This setting can also be controlled with `+/-` keys.

 ### Full configuration example

     #Refresh rate of the visualizers.
 A really high refresh rate may cause screen tearing.
 Default is 20.